 What is an Equity Research Report?

-An equity research report may focus on a specific stock or industry sector, currency, commodity, or fixed-income instrument, or even on a geographic region or country, and generally make buy or sell recommendations.
+An equity research report will typically focus on a specific stock or industry sector within a specific geographic region or country, and generally make buy or sell recommendations.
 These reports are produced by a variety of sources, ranging from market research firms to in-house research departments at large financial institutions or boutique investment banks.

 Key Learning Points